 Personal training is one of the best jobs in the world.
 The feeling of helping people reach their fitness, health, and weight loss goals is AMAZING!

-But, to do your job, you need to get a job, and that usually means an interview.
+But, to do your job, you must get a job, which usually means an interview.

 Interviews can be hard at first, and being nervous is normal.

-But good interviewers know how to put nervous interviewees at ease so you can be yourself and reveal if you are the person they are looking for.
+But good interviewers know how to put nervous interviewees at ease so you can be yourself and reveal if you are the person they seek.

-Of course, the best way to get good at interviews is to practice!
+Of course, practicing is the best way to get good at interviews!

-That doesn’t mean turning up to as many interviews as you can and learning as you go.
+That doesn’t mean attending as many interviews as possible and learning as you go.